-So, I hope you can take a little time out of your busy day to stop by our Fall Open House tour.
+I hope you can take some time out of your busy day to stop by our Fall Open House tour.
 I have prepared hot cider (with or without a little sumpin-sumpin in it), pumpkin cheesecake bars and am thrilled to celebrate the coming of fall with you.

-I really focused on natural fall decor this year…for the most part my fall decor came from the produce and floral departments of my grocery store…except for the cotton boll garland that called to me from our local florist supply shop.
+I really focused on natural fall decor this year.
+Mostly, my fall decor came from the produce and floral departments of my grocery store, except for the cotton boll garland that called to me from our local florist supply shop.

-As you come through our front door, you’ll be greeted by the bowl of Potpourri I made.
-It smells lovely sitting in the bowl; but I made it for simmering, which really releases the combination of delightful aromas.
+You’ll be greeted by the bowl of Simmering Fall Potpourri I made as you come through our front door.
+It smells lovely sitting in the bowl, but I made it for simmering, which really releases the combination of delightful aromas.
 I prepared little bags of potpourri for you, so make sure you grab a bag and the ‘how to’ at the end of the tour.

 But let me just tell you…it’s all apple-y and orange-y and cinnamon-y and clove-y and rosemary-y and…Oh my, it smells so good!

 But let’s get on with the tour.
-From the foyer, let’s just pop in the den…
+From the foyer, let’s just pop into the den…

-My ‘copper’ log bucket and pine cone bucket are both functional and pretty.
+My ‘copper’ log bucket and pine cone buckets are both functional and pretty.
 Check out how I made these faux ‘copper’ pieces here.

 Even if I don’t decorate anywhere else, I will always seasonally adorn the green hutch in my kitchen.

-I had a ball making a batch of wee needle-felted pumpkins and filled a tray with them on my green hutch…I like the contrast between the dark green and the white.
+I had a ball making a batch of wee needle-felted pumpkins and filled a tray with them on my green hutch…I like the contrast between dark green and white.

 My assortment of random forks and spoons always fit with any season; I like to use them at home but also gift them with jars of jam and jelly.

 My dough bowl is filled with fresh artichokes…